tonyjward/trends-in-data-science/README.md

 Follow instructures here
 https://docs.microsoft.com/en-us/azure/automation/automation-solution-vm-management#modify-the-startup-and-shutdown-schedules

+Set the machine to start at 12:00 AM and shutdown at 01:00 AM

 ## Configure a cron job on linux host

 Bring up the crontab for users with root permissions (so we don't have to prefix commands with sudo)